 - Analgesics: A prescription for analgesics will be given either in the ambulatory care unit or prior to surgery.
 This is usually a narcotic analgesic (e.g. Vicodin 5/300: Take ½ to 2 tablets every 4-6 hours as needed for surgical pain or Percocet 5/325 taken in a similar dose as Vicodin).
 A non-steroidal anti-inflammatory prescription (Relafen 500mg: Take 1 pill twice per day) may also be given in conjunction with the above narcotic medication.
 Please follow the prescription directions when taking these medications.

-- Muscle relaxants: Patients who have had parafunctional muscle activity (e.g. clenching or grinding) may benefit from a skeletal muscle relaxant (Zanaflex 4mg: Take ½-1 pill 30 minutes before bed-time) for the first week.
-It is not unusual for these patients to have increased muscular spasm during the early postoperative period.
+- Muscle relaxants: Patients who have had parafunctional muscle activity (e.g., clenching or grinding) may benefit from a skeletal muscle relaxant (Zanaflex 4mg: Take ½-1 pill 30 minutes before bed-time) for the first week.
+It is not unusual for these patients to have increased muscular spasms during the early postoperative period.
 Again, take these medications as directed.

-You should expect to return to our office on the first, third and sixth weeks postoperatively.
-If there are any complications or problems that arise prior to the first visit, please call our office immediately.
+You should expect to return to our office on the first, third, and sixth weeks postoperatively.
+If there are any complications or problems that arise prior to the first visit, please call our office immediately: Northeast Facial and Oral Surgery Specialists, LLC Phone Number 973-360-1100.

 PURPOSE: These jaw exercises are designed to increase the mobility of your jaw and restore normal functional ability.